 Plain Alignment Pins

 The specific mount for the alignment pins is determined by the application.
-In some cases, the pins are installed in drilled and reamed holes.
-For more precision or for longer production runs, they are installed in hardened bushings.
-Slotted locator bushings, Figure 7-58, are used to line up two sets of holes without binding.
-The design of these bushings is similar to that of floating locating pins and permits movement in only one direction.
+In some cases, the pins are installed in drilled and reamed holes, but when looking to achieve more precision or for longer production runs, they may be installed in hardened bushings.
+Slotted locator bushings, illustrated in Figure 7-58, are used to line up two sets of holes without binding.
+The design of these bushings is like that of floating locating pins and permits movement in only one direction.
 As shown, the bushings are installed and correctly aligned in the mounting plate with a dowel pin.
+Slotted bushings are also available with a knurled outside diameter.
+These bushings can be either cast in place or potted in a plastic compound.

 Locking Alignment Pins

 Figure 7-59.
-Locking Alignment Pins are positively retained in retracted position by a spring clip.
+Locking alignment pins are positively retained in retracted position by a spring clip.

 Quick-Release Alignment Pins

-Quick-release pins have an integral locking mechanism in the pin itself, which retains it in the hole.
-The simplest quick-release pin is the detent pin, Figure 7-60.
+The simplest quick-release pin is the detent pin, shown in Figure 7-60.
 It has a simple spring-loaded dual-ball arrangement.
-The pin is simply pressed in or pulled out, against light spring force, which extends the balls.
-These detent pins are available in either zinc plated steel, or stainless steel.
-Marine Detent Pins are made of 316 stainless steel for extra corrosion resistance.
-Economical solid alignment pins with a ground shank, this type of Detent Pin has a ring instead of a solid shoulder, for applications where exact grip length is not important.
-Threaded Detent Pins are solid alignment pins with a ground shank and a threaded end for a knob handle.
-The threaded end accepts virtually any type of knob handle.
-These handles are available in steel, stainless steel, and several different plastics.
+The pin is simply pressed in or pulled out against light spring force, which extends the balls.
+Detent pins are available in either zinc-plated steel or stainless steel, while marine detent pins are made of 316 stainless steel for extra corrosion resistance.
+For economical solid alignment pins with a ground shank, this type of Detent Pin has a ring instead of a solid shoulder for applications where exact grip length is not important.
+Threaded detent pins are solid alignment pins made of 300 series stainless steel that feature a ground shank and a threaded end for a knob handle.
+The threaded end accepts virtually any type of knob handle, which can be made with steel, stainless steel, and several different plastics.
 Knob handles can be permanently secured with thread-locking adhesive if desired.
-Threaded Detent Pins are available in 300 series stainless steel only.

 Figure 7-60.
-Detent Pins are economical locating pins with spring-loaded locking balls.
+Detent pins are economical locating pins with spring-loaded locking balls.

-Single-acting Ball Lock Pins
+Ball Lock Pins

-Double-acting Ball Lock Pins
+Double-Acting Ball Lock Pins

 Figure 7-62.
-Double-acting Ball Lock Pins are released by either pulling or pushing the handle.
+Double-acting ball lock pins are released by either pulling or pushing the handle.
 They are available in three handle styles.

 Adjustable Ball Lock Pins